Ramsha Khan

-Ramsha Khan (born 23 June 1994) is a Pakistani actress who primarily works in Urdu-language television.
-Known for her versatility, Khan is the recipient of several awards, including a Hum Award and a ARY People's Choice Award.
+Ramsha Khan (born 23 June 1994) is a Pakistani actress who primarily works in Urdu television.
+Her accolades include a Hum Award and an ARY People's Choice Award.
 Khan made her acting debut with the 2017 film Thora Jee Le.
-She then received recognition for her dramas Mah-e-Tamaam (2018), Khudparast (2018-2019) and Kaisa Hai Naseeban (2019).
+She later received recognition for her dramas Mah-e-Tamaam (2018), Khudparast (2018–2019) and Kaisa Hai Naseeban (2019).

 Khan had her career breakthrough with her portrayal of an independent girl in Ghisi Piti Mohabbat (2021), which won her the ARY People Choice Award for Favorite Actress.
-Khan established herself with her portrayal of an army officer in Sinf-e-Aahan (2021–22), a college girl in Hum Tum (2022) and a feudal lord's daughter in Duniyapur (2024-2025).
+This was followed by her portrayal of an army officer in Sinf-e-Aahan (2021–22), a college girl in Hum Tum (2022) and a feudal lord's daughter in Duniyapur (2024–2025).
 For Hum Tum, she received the Lux Style Award for Best TV Actress nomination.

 Early life

 Ramsha Khan was born on 23 June 1994 in Karachi, Sindh.
 Khan started her career as a model, before she ventured into acting.